 3. Air Flow

-Pacifiers without holes around the shield can cause skin irritation due to wetness being trapped against the baby’s skin.
+Pacifiers without holes around the shield can cause skin irritation due to wetness against the baby’s skin.
 Air flow holes in the shield promote air circulation and reduce skin irritation.

 4. One or Two Piece Design